Community & Leadership

 Members of the student Honor Court are hand-selected on the basis of their character and citizenship.
 The Honor Court addresses issues of potential honor code violations of lying, cheating, and stealing.
 Student Honor Court members review each incident and work with academy administrators to uphold the honor of the community and to provide steps towards reconciliation if needed.

 Peer Mentors are experienced students who receive training in how to support their peers in need of academic or personal support, who might feel more comfortable reaching out to a fellow student.
-These mentors work closely with our Director of Counseling, and they receive guidance from our Director of Student Affairs in assisting their classmates academically.
+These mentors work closely with our Director of Counseling, and they receive guidance from our Associate Head of School in assisting their classmates academically.